MarkRBest/markrbest.github.io/_posts/2024-09-03-reading-list.md

 ### Trading Platform and HPC

 This book is not the best.
 That said, there are not many end-to-end books on the topic of HFT trading platforms.
-If you are new to trading platforms this is one of the few overviews I have seen.
+If you are new to trading platforms, this is one of the few overviews I have seen.

 * [Developing High-Frequency Trading Systems: Learn how to implement high-frequency trading](https://amzn.eu/d/8saVGdm)